Find Expert Guides • Plan a Personal Trip • Explore Our Pasts Consciously

 Since its construction in the early 16th century, the church has witnessed a number of changes.
 In the 17th century, like many churches in Italy it was restored in a Baroque style.
 All that remains of this period are the painted walls and ceiling at the back of the right-hand aisle.
 The rest of aisle, the left-hand aisle, the nave and apse is simply white.
 It does make for a very bright interior.

-Chiesa Matrice was in fact built on top of an earlier church.
+Chiesa Madre was in fact built on top of an earlier church.
 The edge of the apse of that earlier church, built in about 1000 AD, can be seen through a glass panel in the floor of the apse.

 Clock Tower